mluna-again/shinobu/.local/scripts/bop/README.md

 7. GET /queue
 Get user queue.
 Max items returned is 20.
 Response format is the same as with the search.

+8. POST /addToLiked
+Add a song to user's liked songs.
+If body is empty, it uses the current song.
+If song is already liked this endpoint does nothing.
+Request:
+`
+{
+    "ID": "<id>"
+}
+`

+8. POST /removeFromLiked
+Remove a song from user's liked songs.
+If body is empty, it uses the current song.
+Request:
+`
+{
+    "ID": "<id>"
+}
+`